 This isn’t new advice, but there’s a reason it’s so popular.

-People do need to believe your software is of high enough quality to be worth their investment and to understand what all they are getting, but that comes second.
+People do need to believe your software is of high enough quality to be worth their investment and to understand what they are getting, but that comes second.
 The first thing you need to do is hook them enough to care about those things.
 Purchasing is less a rational decision and more the gut need or desire.
-We don’t buy things on the basis of their quality, but on how they will enrich our lives.
-The quality is what makes them able to effectively do the enriching.
+We don’t buy things based on their quality, but on how they will enrich our lives.
+The quality is what makes them able to do the enriching effectively.

 Listen, Listen, Listen